 Which activities put me at risk?

 Certain activities may put you at a higher risk of getting infected with HPS, such as cleaning unused buildings, and working on construction, utility and pest control.

-Workers and homeowners can be exposed in crawl spaces, under houses, or in vacant buildings that may have mice.
+Workers and homeowners can be exposed in crawl spaces, under houses, or in vacant or occasional use buildings, such as cottages, trailers and garden sheds, that may have mice.

 Campers and hikers can also be exposed when they use infested trail shelters or camp in other deer mouse habitats.

 The chance of being exposed to hantavirus is higher if you work, play, or live in closed spaces where deer mice are living actively.
 On rare occasions, some people who have contracted HPS reported that they had not seen mice or their droppings before becoming ill.
 You should take precautions even if you do not see the deer mice or their droppings.

 The best ways to prevent infection from hantavirus is to avoid contact with deer mice, their droppings, urine, or saliva.
 You can do this by controlling rodents in and around the home.
 Keep mice out of your home and learn how to clean up safely.

 Follow the instructions below on how to prevent and remove mice from your home, and to safely clean areas where mice have been.
 Contact your local public health unit before you clean up the home of someone who has HPS.

 Remove mice from your home